 If you want to maximize the productiveness of your day then these things should be purged or at least limited.

-I’m not anti-games and fun or anything but in the quest to be your most productive self, cutting them out or cutting down offer an easy win.
+I’m not anti-games and fun or anything but in the quest to be your most productive self, cutting them out or cutting down offers an easy win.

 Unsubscribe from Email Newsletters

 It’s very tempting to sign up for email updates from websites and services we use but ask yourself if they are delivering any value or just making a mess of your inbox?

 Unsubscribe from any of the newsletters that aren’t useful or worth the time it takes to read or delete them each week.

 With the GDPR in force, people might find they are getting less already but there’s likely still some that you don’t really benefit from or have time to read.

 No doubt you have subscriptions and information sources that are still useful and worth subscribing to but if you have too many you might not be getting the value from them because you have low-quality information creating noise.

 Try scoring all of your subscriptions and sources of information out of 10 and if they fall under 5 or 6 cut them out completely, if they are above that score keep them.

 Apply this same process when reading blog posts too, it’s easy to feel like you are learning by reading lots of content but unless the information aligns with your goals you could be wasting a lot of time.